damian-sztankowski/Deployment-Readiness-Auditor/README.md

 Distributed under the MIT License.
 See `LICENSE.md` for more information.

 **Disclaimer**: *This tool provides AI-generated architectural advice. **Always perform a manual review** of infrastructure changes before applying them to production environments.*

+**Info**: This is not an official Google or Google Cloud product.
+This project has been built and is maintained by the community.
+It is provided "as-is" without any official support or warranties from Google.